Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Related work

-Importantly, none of the works mentioned above (initialization + convergence or global landscape) shows that we can efficiently obtain a \emph{global} optimum to the nonconvex problem in the case of general non-sparse measurement noise.
-A notable counterpoint is \cite{Luo2022a}, which shows that \eqref{eq:opt_factored_unreg} can have a globally benign landscape even with noise.
+Importantly, none of the works mentioned above (initialization + convergence or global landscape) shows that we can efficiently obtain a \emph{global optimum} to the nonconvex problem in the case of general non-sparse measurement noise; these works contain guarantees that the resulting estimate is near the ground truth, but they leave open the possibility that there is a global optimum with strictly better objective function value.
+A notable exception is \cite{Luo2022a}, which, among other things, shows that \eqref{eq:opt_factored_unreg} can be free of non-global local minima even with (general) noise.
 To our knowledge, this is the only such theoretical result prior to ours.
 The result has a very different character from ours; it depends fundamentally on the (Riemannian) geometry of the space of low-rank matrices.
 Hence it is only valid when we choose $r = \rank(M_*)$ exactly, and it depends on the condition number $\frac{\sigma_1(M_*)}{\sigma_r(M_*)}$.
-Furthermore, it says nothing about solutions to \eqref{eq:opt_factored_unreg} for larger values of $r$.
+Furthermore, it says nothing about local or global optima of \eqref{eq:opt_factored_unreg} for larger values of $r$.
 Our result \Cref{thm:landscape} exploits the connection between the nonconvex problem \eqref{eq:opt_factored} and the convex problem \eqref{eq:opt_orig}, and thus we show that second-order critical points of \eqref{eq:opt_factored} are globally optimal even without any rank restriction.